leonardoLavagna/leonardoLavagna/README.md

 ### 🌍 About Me

-I'm a mathematician with a deep love for data, currently diving into the quantum realm as a PhD candidate in **Quantum Computing** at [Sapienza University of Rome](https://www.uniroma1.it/en/pagina-strutturale/home), within the [DIET Department](https://web.uniroma1.it/dip_diet/en) and the wonderfully interdisciplinary [NESYA Lab](https://sites.google.com/view/nesya).

 I'm a mathematician specialized in data science currently pursuing a PhD in quantum computing at [Sapienza University of Rome](https://www.uniroma1.it/en/pagina-strutturale/home) in the [Department of Information Engineering, Electronics and Telecommunications (DIET)](https://web.uniroma1.it/dip_diet/en) in the [Neural Network Systems & Applications Laboratory (NESYA)](https://sites.google.com/view/nesya) multidisciplinary lab.
 Before starting my journey in quantum computing I've worked as an IT consultant and as a data scientist for a consulting firm in Rome.
 I enjoy multidisciplinarity, working both independently and in groups.
 More generally, I am passionate about participating in innovative projects that contribute to the improvement of society and the environment.
 Here I share some parts of my work as well as those projects I carry out in my free time and which are helping me grow, both personally and professionally.

 > 📚 I also write!
 Yes, on an actual **blog** — because I still believe in the long form.
 [Check it out](https://lavagnaleo.wordpress.com/), along with my [personal website](https://leonardolavagna.github.io/).